 By doing this, the NVC will make sure to schedule your immigrant visa interview only after USCIS has made a decision on your provisional stateside waiver application.
 Failing to notify NVC could result in your case being scheduled for interview at a U.S. embassy or consulate abroad before you are ready.
 If NVC hsas already scheduled your visa appointment before you have a chance to contact it, you must notify the consulate at which your appointment is scheduled to let it know you’ll be applying for the provisional waiver and to ask that your interview be postponed until you get back in touch to say that USCIS has made a decision on your application.

-The DOS has estimated that it will schedule applicants for their immigrant visa interview within about two or three months of USCIS approving the stateside waiver request and the applicant filing all the necessary visa forms and documents.
+The Department of State (DOS) has estimated that it will schedule applicants for their immigrant visa interview within about two or three months of USCIS approving the stateside waiver request and the applicant filing all the necessary visa forms and documents.
 Applicants can remain in the U.S. during this time period.

 Fee for Provisional Waiver Application

-DHS has set the fee for Form I-601A at $585 (the same as that for adjudicating a regular Application for Waiver of Ground of Inadmissibility on Form I-601).
+As of 2015, the fee for Form I-601A is $585 (the same as that for adjudicating a regular Application for Waiver of Ground of Inadmissibility on Form I-601).
 In addition, applicants under the age of 79 will need to pay the biometrics (fingerprinting) fee, $85 as of early 2014.
 No fee waiver requests will be considered.

 The biometrics requirement means you will be fingerprinted, and your name and prints run through an FBI database to check for a criminal and immigration enforcement record.
 If there’s a chance this will turn up negative information, consult a lawyer before going any further.
 There’s no indication that DHS will use this as a way to find and arrest undocumented immigrants, however – they point out that their current enforcement priorities are geared toward removing people without close family members, or are national security risks or public safety threats.